 None of the small, select group of officials who made up the Governor’s crisis response team said a word as Christopher Burress entered the small conference room just off his office and took a seat at the head of the table.
-After resting his forearms on the it and clasping his hands, he leaned forward, looking down at the well polished table.
-He sat there like that for a full minute before drawing in a deep breath and peeking up, taking his time to stare into the eyes of each and every person at the table, people who were more than simple political appointees or bureaucrats charged with enforcing the laws of Arizona.
+After resting his forearms on the table and clasping his hands, he leaned forward, looking down at the well-polished surface.
+He sat like that for a full minute before drawing in a deep breath and peeking up, taking his time to stare into the eyes of each and every person at the table, people who were more than simple political appointees or bureaucrats charged with enforcing the laws of Arizona.
 They were Burress’s friends, people he had grown up with, gone to school with and, when the time allowed, enjoyed spending time with at family gatherings.
-All were natives Arizonans.
+All were native Arizonans.
 All shared a love for their state’s rugged natural beauty and the pragmatism of its people.
-And all, without exception, were enraged that an outsider had seen fit to come into their state that was their home, kill one of their own, and then slander the name of a man all revered on national TV in an effort to justify what was, in their minds, an act that not only violated their state’s sovereign rights, it defied the very laws they, the Federal officials, were sworn to uphold.
+And all, without exception, were enraged that an outsider had seen fit to come into their state—their home—to kill one of their own.
+And then to slander the name of a man they all revered, on national TV, in an effort to justify what was, in their minds, an act that not only violated their state’s sovereign rights, but defied the very laws they, the Federal officials, were sworn to uphold.

 “I just got off the phone with the President,” Burress stated in a low, menacing voice.
-“He told me because of who’s involved and the way they’re armed one of the options his advisors are considering is Federalizing elements of the state’s National Guard to go in and, using his wards, put a lid on this.”
+“He told me because of who’s involved and the way they’re armed, one of the options his advisors are considering is federalizing elements of the state’s National Guard to go in and, using his wards, put a lid on this.”

 After considering what that would mean, Major General Francis Acosta cleared his throat.
-He waited until the governor look over to where he was seated.
+He waited until the governor looked over to him.
 “And you said?”

 “What do you think I said, Frank?”
 Burress shot back.